mhintz/mhintz.github.io/_posts/explorations/2014-05-18-attractor-renderer.md

    title: Rossler
  - url: img/explorations/attractor_renderer_19052014/Thomas-1400544768.png
    title: Thomas
+ - url: img/explorations/attractor_renderer_19052014/Three_Scroll_Unified_Chaotic_System-1400544864.png
+   title: Three-Scroll Unified Chaotic System 1
  - url: img/explorations/attractor_renderer_19052014/Three_Scroll_Unified_Chaotic_System_2-1400544978.png
-   title: Three_Scroll_Unified_Chaotic_System_2
- - url: img/explorations/attractor_renderer_19052014/Three_Scroll_Unified_Chaotic_System-1400544864.png
-   title: Three_Scroll_Unified_Chaotic_System
+   title: Three-Scroll Unified Chaotic System 2
  - url: img/explorations/attractor_renderer_19052014/Zhou-Chen-1400544352.png
    title: Zhou-Chen
 ---

 I've been working on a way of rendering a variety of attractors in Processing.
 The below are screenshots from my efforts so far.
+Check out the wikipedia article on attractors <a href="http://en.wikipedia.org/wiki/Attractor" target="_blank">here</a>.
+The source code for this project can be found <a href="https://github.com/mhintz/Attractor-Renderer" target="_blank">here</a>.
+My inspiration for this project comes in part from the excellent work done by <a href="http://www.3d-meier.de/" target="_blank">Jürgen Meier</a>, <a href="http://chaoticatmospheres.com/125670/1204030/gallery/mathrules-strange-attractors" target="_blank">Chaotic Atmospheres</a> and <a href="http://alteredqualia.com/attractor" target="_blank">Altered Qualia</a>.
+An attractor is a set of formulae which, given an initial point, can be used to calculate the position of subsequent points.
+This renderer works by calculating a few tens of thousands of such points in succession, giving them an interesting color, and plotting them.
+I find the results strikingly beautiful.